Skip to content

 pagans and witches

-A lot of men also describe themselves as witches.
-The community appears to be equally split between men and women because pagans think the universe is governed by energies that are equally male and female.
+Many men also describe themselves as witches.
+The community appears to be equally split between men and women because pagans think male and female energies govern the universe.

 While many other religious groups are interested in converting you to their belief, witches are not.
-In fact, they think it is impolite to do so.
+They think it is impolite to do so.
 The general understanding is that there are many different spiritual paths that you might take; you are not required to follow theirs.
 From their point of view, it is excellent if your belief matches theirs.
-But it is also entirely fine if it does not.
+But it is also entirely acceptable if it does not.

 Places for Those Who Are Interested in Witchcraft